 Syntax OK

-5. Restart httpd service once Apache configuration contains no error.
+5. Restart the httpd service after making configuration changes.

 $ sudo systemctl restart httpd

-6. Configure httpd service to start on boot.
+6. Enable the httpd service to start automatically on boot.

 $ sudo systemctl enable httpd